bureson/nn-compass/scenes/dilemma3.md

 # Choice
-Lone is a valuable team member and I would hate to see her leave.
-I sit down with her and ask her in more detail about her motivation to pursue a leadership role.
-Perhaps there are opportunities for her to stay in my team and take on more informal leadership responsibilities that we haven’t explored yet.
+ I tell Vivian that I would like to make the shift in priorities, but that I have some clarifying questions about the need to make the shift now.
+Perhaps there are important facts about the new project that I've missed, or perhaps Vivian doesn't fully understand the urgency of my team's current project.
+Once I understand why the shift is so important I'll be in a better position to motivate my team members to make it happen.

 # Variables
  - strategic: +0